Gun goes off during French President's speech; 1 man injured

-Paris (CNN)A weapon was fired as French President François Hollande was giving a speech in western France Tuesday, the mayor of Villognon told CNN.
+Paris (CNN)A weapon was accidentally fired Tuesday as French President François Hollande was giving a speech in the western city of Villognon, the mayor told CNN.

 Hollande was not injured, but another man was, Mayor Claude Guitton said.